sawickiap/WinFontRender/README.md

 ![Double underline](README_files/DoubleUnderline.png "Double underline")

 Not all 65536 **Unicode characters** are rendered to texture.
-By default this are only characters in range 32..127.
+By default these are only characters in range 32..127.
 You can choose which ones are rendered to support diacritic letters of your language or some other symbols that you need.
 To do it, you need to specify custom character ranges when initializing a font:

 ```cpp
 const wchar_t charRanges[] = {